instructor-ai/instructor/docs/cli/finetune.md

 ╭─ Options ───────────────────────────────────────────────────────────────────────────────╮
-│ --help          Show this message and exit.                                             │ ╰─────────────────────────────────────────────────────────────────────────────────────────╯
+│ --help          Show this message and exit.                                             │ │ --hyperparameters   Specify hyperparameters for fine-tuning.                            |
+│ --validation_file   Specify a validation file for fine-tuning.                          │
+╰─────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ cancel                    Cancel a fine-tuning job.                                                         │